(part 2 of a series of columns i wrote in the early days of the 21st century for Street Roots)

-Fortunately for them, the fascists in the U.S. had done little but propagate an isolationist foreign policy in regards to involvement in WWII.
-And unlike Britain, where fascists in open sympathy with Nazi Germany were scorned by the overwhelming majority of the population once their own cities were being heavily bombed, U.S. propaganda in favour of entering the war from the European perspective was directed against German aggression, rather than the more politicized view of the war from the European perspective (i.e.; WWII was a.k.a.
+Fortunately for them, the fascists in the US had done little but propagate an isolationist foreign policy in regards to involvement in WWII.
+And unlike Britain, where fascists in open sympathy with Nazi Germany were scorned by the overwhelming majority of the population once their own cities were being heavily bombed, US propaganda in favor of entering the war was directed against German aggression, rather than the more politicized view of the war from the European perspective (i.e.; WWII was a.k.a.
 “The War Against Fascism” there).

 Upon the end of the war, the U.S. economy had grown to heights simply unimaginable to the industrialists and bankers.
 The U.S. was manufacturing a remarkable 50% of all industrial output in the world.
 In post-war assessments, thinktanks generally acknowledged that it was not possible to expect this economic domination to last.
 However, there were two things which could be done to make the most possible advantage of this situation: 1) keep the flow of war materials going as close to wartime levels as possible, and 2) use our economic and military superiority to control the development of foreign resources and economies.

 To further aid this golden age of the American Century, two institutions were created to achieve these goals; the International Monetary Fund, and the World Bank.
-Operating behind a facade of international benevolence, these institutions had a hidden agenda – to maintain the supremacy of the U.S. and European nations; industrially, economically, and militarily.
-Of particular concern to the Western nations were the developing nations of Latin America, whose industrial infrastructure was left unscathed by the war, unlike Europe – Germany in particular.
+Operating behind a facade of international benevolence, these institutions had a hidden agenda – to maintain the supremacy of the US and European nations; industrially, economically, and militarily.
+Of particular concern to the Western nations were the developing nations of Latin America, whose industrial infrastructures were left unscathed by the war, unlike Europe – Germany in particular.

-As the old enemies of the European countries stood in ruins, there there was also fear of development in Arabic, Asian, and African nations as well.
+As the former enemies of the European countries stood in ruins, there was fear of economic and industrial development in Arabic, Asian, and African nations as well.
 The danger this posed to the West was that developing countries would hold their resources “hostage,” while creating infrastructures to provide their citizens medical, educational, and industrial products and services, as opposed to focusing on the pillaging of their countries’ natural resources by the West.
-This had to be prevented at all cost.
+This had to be prevented at all cost!

-The centuries of European colonialism had enriched the European nations so much that their former colonies were left with little or no money for such development.
-Of course, the IMF/WB policies were easily overthrown by buying off military strongmen.
-This is beneficial to the foreign capitalists in a couple of ways.
-It gives them a compliant government leader who has no reservation about slaughtering or otherwise throwing away the lives of his fellow countryfolk in order to enforce IMF/WB-imposed development plans.
-Also, if the politician in the developing countries were ever foolish enough to wrest power away from the military, they would inherit the debts left behind by the dictatorship, due to its plundering of the country’s banks and the massive loans it used to buy American (usually) military supplies that were needed to enforce military rule.
+Centuries of European colonialism had enriched the European nations so much that their former colonies were left with little or no money for such development.
+Therefore, IMF/WB policies were easily implemented by buying off military strongmen and politicians.
+This was beneficial to the foreign capitalists in a couple of ways.
+It gave them a compliant government leader with no reservations about slaughtering or otherwise throwing away the lives of his fellow countryfolk in order to enforce IMF/WB-imposed development plans.
+Also, if a politician in the developing countries were ever foolish enough to wrest power away from the military, the nation would inherit the debts left behind by the dictatorship, due to its plundering of the country’s banks and the massive loans it used to buy the American (usually) military supplies needed to enforce their rule.

 part 1 – Fascism, in the 20th Century